-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 The general view in business is that the bigger the company, the more its future growth is limited due to the law of large numbers.
 The general view in common stock investing is that since bigger companies have more coverage, the harder it is to find mispricings in the market.

 This might lead one to assume the opposite is true, which would mean only investing in the smallest of microcap stocks.
 My opinion is that virtually the only way to gain an edge in actual microcap companies, a market cap of roughly 150 million and less, is boots on the ground due diligence.
-These companies are often new, and don't have much of a track record established yet to really judge the effectiveness of management.
-Success in this arena is more akin to early stage VC, but not quite the same.
+These companies are often new and don't have much of a track record established yet to really judge the effectiveness of management.
+Success in this arena is more akin to early-stage VC, but not quite the same.

 What this means is putting in the time and money to visit the companies and engage in Phil Fisher-style scuttle butting.
-On top of the costs of doing this kind of up-close analysis, interviewing management teams and making intelligent investment decisions based off the talks is a skill that has to be built.
-Of course, some people even recommend you avoid talking to the top management altogether, since they will inherently paint a very rosy picture which can affect your judgement.
+On top of the costs of doing this kind of up-close analysis, interviewing management teams and making intelligent investment decisions based on the talks is a skill that has to be built.
+Of course, some people even recommend you avoid talking to the top management altogether since they will inherently paint a very rosy picture which can affect your judgement.
 After all this, there is the issue of valuation.
 Determining if the share price of the business is selling for less than its real value is another skill that takes time to really cultivate.

 So where does this leave the stay at home stock picker?
 They can't spend 300 days per year on the road, flying around doing site visits.
 They have no team of analysts to do this kind of work for them either.
 They also have little to no significant edge in the biggest stocks of the world.
-This leaves the small cap arena as the ideal place for the stay at home investor.
+This leaves the small-cap arena as the ideal place for the stay at home investor.

-Putting most of your focus on small cap stocks is the best way to increase alpha without making full time travel part of your due diligence.
-The chart below is dated, but is still relevant to where small caps sit in the range of all companies and their coverage by analysts.
+Putting most of your focus on small-cap stocks is the best way to increase alpha without making full-time travel part of your due diligence.
+The chart below is dated but is still relevant to where small caps sit in the range of all companies and their coverage by analysts.

 Small cap can be loosely defined, I'll just go with roughly 300 million to 2 billion in market capitalization.
 You will at times see people put small cap and microcap both into the category of "penny stocks."
-The SEC defines penny stock as any trading at less than 5 dollars per share,.
+The SEC defines a penny stock as any trading at less than 5 dollars per share.
 There are several stocks that have market caps over 1 billion yet trade for less than 5 dollars per share.
 Here are a couple of examples below.
 If you were the CEO of either of these I doubt you would see yourself as running a "penny stock".

 |